-- language The language of the verb itself, for when the player is able to run verbs in multiple languages (i.e. help has language en, sidju has language lb). - result The result of the verb, a record that indicatats success or failure of the method, among other things.
+language of the verb itself, for when the player is able to run verbs in multiple languages (i.e. help has language en, sidju has language lb).

+The result of the verb, a record that indicatats success or failure of the method, among other things.
 It is described thoroughly in the next section.
-Result must be set at some point in the verb, or an error results when the verb exits.
-A common code fragment at the bottom of verbs to handle this issue is as follows:

-'''

-if {IsFree Result} then

-Result = result(

-status: success

-certainty: 1.0

-)

-end

-'''

-This assumes that if the end of the verb has been reached without Result already being set, everything must have gone well.
+If the result is not set, success is assumed.